Government Funding vs Reserves Growth

 How to Interpret

-- Concerning: Reserves growing significantly faster than government funding suggests charities may be hoarding rather than spending on programs
+• Concerning: Reserves growing significantly faster than government funding suggests charities may be accumulating reserves rather than deploying funds to programs